jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 </artwork></figure>

-Since there is a new key share extension to accomodate keys larger than the 65535 limit (KeyShareEntryPQC), this is reflected in the existing ExtensionType structure from RFC 8446 where this is the new type that holds a value of 63, key_share_pqc:
+Since there is a new key share extension to accomodate keys larger than the 65535 Byte limit (KeyShareEntryPQC), this is reflected in the existing ExtensionType structure from RFC 8446 where this is the new type that holds a value of 63, key_share_pqc:

 <figure><artwork>